pterodactyl/documentation/community/project_information/artisan_commands.md

 ```
 SQLSTATE[HY000] [1698] Access denied for user 'user'@'localhost' (SQL: SELECT 1 FROM dual)
 ```
 This error is mostly caused when the user you are trying to use has incorrect credentials for the database.
 Whoever it may be caused by many other options.
-To start troubleshooting do `systemctl status mysql` Here you will find details on the reason why the database is refusing connection.
+To start troubleshooting do `systemctl status mysql` Here you will find details on the reason why the database is refusing the connection.
 If you are using root it will always show this error.
 You need to have a separate user for security reasons